Dungyichao/http_server/README.md

 # 4. Summary
 This is a simple, experimental but functional Ubuntu web server.
 Some error protection method not inclue.
 Any advise are welcome.
 I also want to implment a <b>webcam</b> server sending real-time streaming.

 Is there a simple way?
-Yes, you can use <b>```Node.js```</b> which is a JavaScript runtime environment where you can build a simple web server in less than 20 lines of code.
+Yes, you can use <b>```Node.js```</b> which is a JavaScript runtime environment where you can build a simple web server in less than 30 lines of code.
+(Youtube Node.js Crash Course: https://www.youtube.com/watch?v=fBNz5xF-Kx4)
 ```javascript
 const http = require('http');
 const path = require('path');